aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 You will receive a fortune cookie.

-Last update: Fri May  1 07:20:47 2026
+Last update: Sat May  2 06:55:06 2026

 ### Let's play! 🎮